-As of late 2021, the number of ransomware attacks worldwide increased 170% compared to 2020, with 39% of businesses having reported cyber security breaches or attacks in the last 12 months.
-These challenges have therefore created a significant escalation in demand for cyber insurance, as organisations try to protect themselves from exposures arising out of the risks and threats they are facing in the digital age, which have been heightened for many organisations with the rapid rise in homeworking.
+The number of cyber incidents affecting businesses continues to grow at a frightening rate, affecting ever more sectors of the economy and both large and small companies alike.
+No longer is cyber security concern the domain of traditional target sectors (such as financial services or data-rich businesses), as the General Data Protection Regulation (GDPR) legislation has created data management obligations for almost every business.
+These challenges have therefore created a significant escalation in demand for cyber insurance, as companies try to protect themselves from exposures arising out of the risks and threats they are facing in the digital age, also heightened for many companies with the rapid rise in remote and hybrid working.

 Most cyber policies cover both first-party and third-party losses.
 Cover for first-party losses usually includes cover for cybercrime investigations, data recovery, reputation management, notification costs and extortion payments.
 They may also cover business interruption where caused by a cyber incident.
-Cover for third-party losses usually includes damages and settlements, and defence costs for claims of a breach of General Data Protection Regulation (GDPR).

-However, given the significant cyber exposures facing companies, as evidenced by the significant losses incurred by cyber insurers in recent years, the cost of cyber insurance has increased drastically since the onset of the pandemic.
-To that end, insurers are much more careful about the risks they are willing to write, with insureds increasingly required to have Multi-Factor Authentication, data segmentation and encryption, and network scans in place..
-In the current market, securing capacity at a viable cost is therefore highly dependent on the exposures of the insured, its risk management processes, and the extent to which the private insurance market can realistically assess aggregate exposures.
+Cover for third-party losses usually includes damages and settlements, and defence costs for claims of a breach of the GDPR.
+However, given the significant cyber exposures facing companies, as evidenced by the significant losses incurred by cyber insurers in recent years, the cost of cyber insurance has increased drastically over the past five years.
+To that end, insurers are much more careful about the risks they are willing to write, with insureds increasingly required to provide extensive information on how they manage cyber risks and to have protections such Multi-Factor Authentication, data segmentation and encryption, and network scans in place.
+In the current market, securing capacity at a viable cost is therefore highly dependent on the exposures of the insured, its risk management processes and the quality of its risk information.